 Students need to learn to represent numbers in a variety of ways and to recognize them in their multiple representations.
 These skills help them make connections between a number, its representation, and the quantity it represents.
 It is therefore essential that students be exposed to different representations of numbers.
 It is also important that they be exposed to a variety of contexts that lead them to represent a number in each of the representations shown in the following diagram, as well as to move from one representation to another.

-Teachers need to be aware of the order in which they tap into these 4 modes of representation with students.
-Baroody and Coslick (1998, pp. 3-8 to 3-16) suggest that a new concept should be presented in a real and meaningful context so that students can first create representations using words, followed by concrete and semi-concrete representations.
+Teachers need to be aware of the order in which they should introduce these four modes of representation with students.
+Baroody and Coslick (1998, pp. 3-8 to 3-16) suggest that a new concept should be presented in a real and meaningful context so that students can first create representations using words, followed by concrete and visual representations.
 Only when students have developed some understanding of the concept can they move on to its symbolic representation.
 Students should be able to make connections between representations and move easily from one representation to another.

 Representations Using Words

-In Grade 5 , students learn to read and write numbers up to 100 000 in words.
+In Grade 5, students learn to read and write numbers up to 100 000 in words.
 The challenges of representing numbers with words should not be underestimated.
-To help students overcome these challenges, teachers should include numbers on the word wall and build with them reference materials that summarize the rules of agreement in numbers.
+To help students overcome these challenges, teachers should include numbers on the word wall and co-create reference materials (anchor charts) with them.

 Concrete Representations

-Using manipulatives (for example, tokens, base ten materials) to represent numbers helps students develop number sense.
+Using manipulatives (for example, counters, base ten materials) to represent numbers helps students develop number sense.

 A word of caution is in order when it comes to using manipulatives.
 It is important to recognize that the materials represent a mathematical concept, not the concept itself; for example, the flat is not a hundred, but it represents a hundred small cubes.